magnatronus/magnium/README.md

 ## History

+### 1.2.5
+Quite a few updates in a short space of time, but I am working on integrating Magnium into my Jenkins build server, hence the flurry of changes.
+This time it is to the **assets** command.
+I have modified it so, again, a specific directory can be passed in as a argument to allow the **build workspace** to be used when generating any Android assets.

 ### 1.2.4
 The build command has been updated so that it works standalone and the build does not need to be part of a Magnium Workspace.
 This was primarily done so that Magnium could be used with CI.
 It allows the build/transpile to be done within a defined workspace.
 This has been tested on Jenkins and works as follows: